uliana-tr/2023-ta-assignments-1/Assignments/Assignment 4/Assignment--4.md

 #### Decide on two tech centers

-Comparing two tech centers based on the number of examiners
+Comparing two tech centers based on the number of examiners.
+We have chosen to examain 1600 and 2100 as these two centers demonstrate pthe closes paralell trends.

 ``` r
 tc_in=c(1600,2100)